Easy One Pot Ground Lamb and Couscous

 If you love ground lamb, don’t miss perusing my Ground Lamb Recipes page!

 P.S.
-It’s pretty amazing the next day for lunch… Just ask Mark (hubby)!
+It’s pretty good the next day for lunch… Just ask Mark (hubby)!

 Easy One Pot Ground Lamb and Couscous